Resonant spin Hall and Nernst effect in a nanoribbon of a spin-orbit coupled electronic system: Transport Properties of the Nanoribbon

-Our findings resonate well with the theoretical predictions made by Shen \textit{et al.} \citep{PhysRevLett.92.256603}, where they studied resonant spin Hall conductance in 2DEGs under a perpendicular magnetic field.
+Our findings resonate well with the theoretical predictions made by Shen \textit{et al.}~\citep{PhysRevLett.92.256603}, where they studied resonant SHC in 2DEGs under a perpendicular magnetic field.
 In that work, the RSOI competes with the Zeeman splitting to induce energy level crossings that give rise to the resonance.
-In our case, an analogous mechanism takes place in nanoribbons via the interplay between RSOI and DSOI, resulting in anti-crossings and degeneracy points between spin-resolved sub-bands and subsequent enhancement of the SHC.
+In our case, an analogous mechanism takes place in nanoribbons via the interplay between RSOI and DSOI, resulting in anticrossings and degeneracy points between spin-resolved subbands and subsequent enhancement of the SHC.

+We now comment on the physical origin of the different resonance widths visible in Fig.~\ref{fig:zigzag_SHR}.
+The width of the spin Hall resonances is mainly determined by thermal broadening and by the extent of mixing between the participating subbands.
+When the mixing between subbands of different spin character extends over a wider interval of $k_y$, the contributing states are distributed over a larger momentum range, resulting in an increased resonance width.
+In contrast, when the mixing is confined to a narrow region of $k_y$, the contributing states are limited and the corresponding resonance remains sharp.
+This behavior is directly reflected in the Fig.~\ref{fig:zigzag_SHR}-~\ref{fig:straight_SHR}, where broader resonances are observed at crossings and anticrossings characterized by an extended momentum range of spin mixing.

-It is noteworthy to mention that when $\alpha = \beta$, the system exhibits a high degree of symmetry, and although many anti-crossings are visible in the band structure, the matrix elements of the spin current operator vanishes.
+It is noteworthy to mention that when $\alpha = \beta$, the system exhibits a high degree of symmetry, and although many spin degeneracy points are visible in the band structure of both zigzag and straight edge as shown in Fig.~\ref{zigzag_band_equal}-\ref{straight_band_equal}, the matrix elements of the spin current operator vanishes.
 Consequently, the SHC is identically zero across the entire range of chemical potentials.
-We also comment that as the spin Hall phenomena occurs in a $2D$ fermionic system, it is desirable to keep width also quite large compared to the present case.
-Here, we keep width very narrow as $N=21$ only to make degeneracy or anti-crossing points clearly visible.
-With the further increase of width a large number of sub-bands will be formed and many such degeneracy or anti-crossing points exhibiting resonance in SHC will occur.
+Also in such case the Hamiltonian commutes with the spin operator $\sigma_x-\sigma_y$~\cite{PhysRevLett.97.236601}, leading to the conservation of this spin component, this conserved spin symmetry forbids any net spin Hall response.
+This vanishing of SHC for $\alpha=\beta$ is not a finite size effect of nanoribbon but persists in the bulk system also~\cite{PhysRevB.71.085315}.
+We also comment that, as the spin Hall phenomenon occurs in a $2$D fermionic system, it is desirable to keep width also quite large compared to the present case.
+Here, we keep width very narrow as $N=21$ only to make degeneracy or anticrossing points clearly visible.
+With the further increase of width a large number of subbands will be formed and many such degeneracy or anticrossing points exhibiting resonance in SHC will occur.